axeld5/arc_transduction/INFERENCE_METHODS.md

 # Inference Methods for Model Evaluation

-This document describes the three inference methods available in `evaluate_model.py` for evaluating ARC transduction models.
+This document describes the four inference methods available in `evaluate_model.py` for evaluating ARC transduction models.

 ## Usage